henryantwi/global-ai-bootcamp-2025-workshop-ai-agents/docs/docs/setup.md

+# Setup

-These instructions are for self-guided learners who are not part of the AI Tour and do not have access to a pre-configured lab environment.
-Follow these steps to set up your environment and begin the workshop.
+**Follow these steps to set up your environment and begin the workshop.**

-## Introduction

-This workshop is designed to teach you about the Azure AI Agents Service and the Python SDK.
-It consists of multiple labs, each highlighting a specific feature of the Azure AI Agents Service.
-The labs are meant to be completed in order, as each one builds on the knowledge and work from the previous lab.

 ## Prerequisites

 1. Access to an Azure subscription.
-If you don't have an Azure subscription, create a [free account](https://azure.microsoft.com/free/){:target="_blank"} before you begin.
-1. You need a GitHub account.
+2. You need a GitHub account.
 If you don’t have one, create it at [GitHub](https://github.com/join){:target="_blank"}.

+### Access to an Azure Subscription

+To run the lab you need to deploy some resources deployed in an Azure Subscription.
+For this there are multiple options.

+1. Use your own Azure Subscription
+2. Create a [free account](https://azure.microsoft.com/free/){:target="_blank"} before you begin.
+3. Use an Azure Pass you.

+#### Azure Pass activation

+1. Ask you Global AI Bootcamp trainer for your event code.
+This is a 6 digits code.
+2. Navigate to [pass.globalaiboocamp.com](https://pass.globalaiboocamp.com){:target="_blank"}
+3. Follow the instruction on screen.

 ## GitHub Codespaces

-The preferred way to run this workshop is using GitHub Codespaces.
-This option provides a pre-configured environment with all the tools and resources needed to complete the workshop.
+The way to run this workshop is using GitHub Codespaces.
+This provides a pre-configured environment with all the tools and resources needed to complete the workshop.

 Select **Open in GitHub Codespaces** to open the project in GitHub Codespaces.